- Parents Home

-- Infants younger than 1 year old usually have the eczema rash on their cheeks, forehead, or scalp.
+- In infants younger than 1 year old, eczema usually is on their cheeks, forehead, or scalp.
 It may spread to the knees, elbows, and trunk (but not usually the diaper area).

 - Older kids and teens usually get the rash in the bends of the elbows, behind the knees, on the neck, or on the inner wrists and ankles.
 Their skin is often scalier and drier than when the eczema first began.
 It also can be thicker, darker, or scarred from all the scratching (called lichenification).

 What Causes Eczema?

 Doctors don't know exactly what causes eczema.
 It might be that there's a difference in the way a person's immune system reacts to things.
 Skin allergies may be involved in some forms of eczema.